 Find a contractor with 203(k) experience.

 At Contractor Connection, we specialize in matching homeowners’ needs to the right contractor.
-Our contractors are fully qualified, credentialed and thoroughly vetted, and their work is backed by a three-year workmanship warranty.
+Our contractors are fully qualified, credentialed and thoroughly vetted, and their work is backed by a five-year workmanship warranty.
 If you have a property that qualifies for a 203(k) loan, contact us to be quickly matched to a contractor with 203(k) experience in your area with our free matching service.
 Just enter your ZIP code at the top of the page to get started.Categories: 203(k) Contractors